akuklev/akuklev.github.io/kotlin/sources/kotlin_objects.md

 & [Radboud Univ.
 Nijmegen](https://sws.cs.ru.nl/Person/Guests)

 Kotlin relies on scope-based resource management but lacks mechanisms to prevent leaking, guarantee lifecycle safety, and rule out conflicting actions statically.
-We devise a mechanism addressing these issues in a manner compatible with structured concurrency and localized capturing in general.
-Our model can be seen as a generalization of the Rust approach.
+We devise a mechanism addressing these issues in a manner compatible with and inspired by structured concurrency.
+Our approach subsumes Rust's borrowing and is closely related to Capture Checking in Scala and OxCaml, but lays more focus on shifting the burden from library users to library developers.

 # Introduction